OpenEvalProject/evals/manuscripts/elife-80936/v2/manuscript.md

 ## Results

-## Histological and polarized light microscopy analysis of cartilage
+### Histological and polarized light microscopy analysis of cartilage

 Articular cartilage thickness varied widely between species, ranging from 209 μm in the rat to 7660 μm in the sperm whale (Physeter macrocephalus).
 Total cartilage thickness correlated with body mass (BM) with a negative allometric relationship (R2=0.91, a=0.28, Figure 1A).
 This relationship was maintained when assessing separately the terrestrial (R2=0.80, a=0.26, green, Figure 1B) and aquatic mammals (R2=0.96, a=0.26, blue, Figure 1B).
 The relative thickness of the superficial, middle and deep layers of the cartilage (expressed as percentage of total thickness) in terrestrial and aquatic mammals was compared.
 The analysis showed significant differences in relative layer thickness, with the deep layer being relatively thicker in terrestrial than in aquatic mammals, and the middle layer being relatively thicker in aquatic than in terrestrial mammals.
 No significant differences were found in superficial layer relative thickness (Figure 1C).

 ![Figure 1.](https://cdn.elifesciences.org/articles/80936/elife-80936-fig1-v2.jpg)

 **Figure 1.:** (A) Total articular cartilage thickness correlates with body mass with a negative allometric relationship (R2=0.91, a=0.28).
 (B) Total cartilage thickness in correlation with body mass for terrestrial and aquatic mammals separately.
 In green are terrestrial mammals (R2=0.80, a=0.26), in blue are aquatic mammals (R2=0.96, a=0.26).
 (C) Average of relative layer thickness (%) was calculated for each cartilage layer in terrestrial (green) and aquatic (blue) mammals.
-Comparison shows a significant difference between the two groups in both the deep and middle layers (p<0.01).Figure 1—source data 1.
+Comparison shows a significant difference between the two groups in both the deep and middle layers (p<0.01).

 Polarized Light Microscopy (PLM) enabled the visualization of the different collagen fiber orientations (Figure 2A–C), revealing that in terrestrial mammals, the fibers are predominantly oriented perpendicularly to the surface in the deep layer and parallel to the surface in the superficial layer, whereas for the aquatic mammals this arcade orientation of fibers could not be distinguished (Figure 2D–E).
 However, some alignment in the superficial layer was also observed (Figure 2B), albeit not to the same extend as in the samples of terrestrial mammals.